-- 12 The delivery of RSE is monitored by the Headteacher, Deputy Headteacher, Phase Leader and Pastoral Leads through:

-- Line Management

-- learning walks

-- Observations

-- Pupil feedback and forums

-- 12.1 The delivery of RSE is monitored by Alison Banks, Christopher Rayner and Claire Smith through: work scrutiny, Learning walks, Drop ins, Pupil Voice

-- 12.2 Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
+- 11.1 The delivery of RSE is monitored by the Headteacher, Deputy Headteacher, the Head of Pupil Character Development and Wellbeing and Prep Pastoral Lead through work scrutiny, Learning walks Drop ins, Pupil Voice; including surveys and questionnaires. - 11.2 Students' development in RSE is monitored by class teachers as part of our internal assessment systems.